THE GIRL IN DULUTH

 February 1, 2022

 The Girl in Duluth is a literary mystery in the vein of Alice Sebold’s The Lovely Bones and Paula Hawkins’s The Girl on the Train.
 The novel is now available on the Lulu Bookstore as both a paperback (purchase it here) and an ebook (purchase it here).
 It is also on the shelf and available for ordering online at Eat My Words Bookstore in Minneapolis and Zenith Bookstore in Duluth, MN.
-An audiobook version read by the author will be released in fall or winter 2022.
+An audiobook version read by the author will be released in spring or summer 2023.
 Check out the first page of the novel here, as well as a longer excerpt on my Booklife page.

 Cover & page design by Mayfly Design in Minneapolis, MN.